CLI Commands

 --connection <string> | Use existing Dockflow connection string |

-dockflow setup remote --connection "eyJob3N0Ijoi..."Non-Interactive Setup
+dockflow setup --connection "eyJob3N0Ijoi..."Non-Interactive Setup

 | Option | Description |